Jimi Bani: Career

 Bani's first role was in the 2006 mini-series, RAN: Remote Area Nurse, that aired on SBS One.

 In 2012, he appeared on ABC1's series, The Straits and on the tele-movie Mabo, both of which were nominated for awards.
 Bani appeared in Redfern Now, a six-part series produced by Blackfella Films that went to air on ABC1 in late 2012.

 From late 2013 through 2014 Bani performed in The Shadow King for which he received a Helpmann Awards nomination.
 The play was produced by the Malthouse Theatre in association with the Confederation of Australian International Arts Festivals – Adelaide Festival, Brisbane Festival, Melbourne Festival, Perth International Arts Festival and Sydney Festival.

-Bani was a member of Queensland Theatre's National Artistic Team to assist Artistic Director Sam Strong with its 2017 season.
+Bani was a member of Queensland Theatre’s National Artistic Team to assist Artistic Director Sam Strong with its 2017 season.

 In 2017 he appeared in a Queensland Theatre production entitled My Name is Jimi which he co-created with Jason Klarwein who also directed the production.
 The performers included members of his family in a performance which " ... whisks you away to his island for an evening of music, dance, stand-up and storytelling.
 Four generations of one family take the stage, as Jimi’s grandmother, mother, son and brothers help him spin yarns of totems, traditions and childhood memories".
 The show was also performed at the Sydney Festival in 2018.

 In early 2022 Bani played George in a State Theatre Company South Australia production of Edward Albee's Who's Afraid of Virginia Woolf?, to acclaim by critics.
 Later in 2022, Bani and Jason Klarwein staged an adaptation of Othello at Queensland Theatre, set in the Torres Straits.
 It was originally premiered at Cairns Indigenous Art Fair in 2021.
 Bani played Othello as a member of the Torres Straits Light Infantry Battalion during World War II.
 The production was staged in three languages; Kala Lagaw Ya, Yumplatok and English.
+Performing cultural songs and dances alongside Bani, were his three brothers.

+Personal life

-Bani stated in an interview about the production that his great-grandfather was a member of the Torres Straits Light Infantry.
-Performing alongside Bani were his brothers, Richard Bani, Gabriel Bani and Conwell Bani, and they performed cultural songs and dances.
+Bani is a father of five children with partner Idelia, and together they live in Cairns, Queensland.
+He has three brothers – Richard, Gabriel Bani and Conwell.
+Bani's great-grandfather was a member of the Torres Straits Light Infantry.